thewoolleyman/geminstaller/README.txt

 Runtime:
 * nothing, other than an installtion of RubyGems itself

+Building/Testing:
-Building/Testing (Run the geminstaller executable in the geminstaller root to auto-install these):
+After installing the geminstaller gem (via 'gem install geminstaller'), change to the root of the geminstaller source tree, and run 'geminstaller' to auto-install these:
 * rake >= 0.7.1
 * hoe >= 1.1.6
 * rspec >= 0.7.5